Suzette Quintanilla: 1995-2009

-The initial two years following Selena's death were challenging for Suzette, who credits her husband and her family with sustaining her emotional stability during that period.
-Suzette described the first two years as a blur, stating she felt lost and had no recollection of that period.
-She noted that her focus was on trying to regain stability, describing the period as emotionally complex and disorienting.
+The first two years following Selena's death were challenging for Suzette, who credited her husband and her family with maintaining her emotional stability during that period.
+Suzette described the first two years as a blur, saying that she felt lost and had no memory of that period.
+She said that her focus was on trying to regain stability, describing the period as emotionally complex and disorienting.

-Liza Ybarra portrayed Suzette in the Broadway musical Selena Forever (2000), and selected the actress who played Selena in the Spanish-language adaptation in Mexico.
-Suzette became one of the board directors for Laredo National Bank in June 2000.
-In 2002, she executive-produced spoken-word production liner notes for EMI Latin's reissued studio albums by Selena.
-On March 31, 2004, Suzette, along with her parents and members of Selena y Los Dinos, appeared live on Univision's Primer Impacto to announce Selena ¡Vive!, an all-star benefit concert that aired in April 2005 to commemorate the 10th anniversary of Selena's death.
-Suzette and Abraham collaborated to curate a lineup of artists to perform at the event.
-It marked the first reunion of Los Dinos performing since Selena's death.
-Suzette returned to the drums for the first time in a decade, joining A.B.'s Kumbia Kings performance that night.
-The broadcast became the most-watched Spanish-language program in U.S. television history.
-In March 2005, Suzette collaborated on the design of commemorative Selena cups sold at Circle K stores as part of a promotional partnership with Coca-Cola.
+Liza Ybarra played Suzette in the Broadway musical Selena Forever (2000), and selected the actress who played Selena in the Spanish-language version in Mexico.
+Suzette joined the board of directors for Laredo National Bank in June 2000.
+In 2002, she executive-produced spoken-word liner notes for EMI Latin's reissued studio albums by Selena.
+Suzette, her parents and members of Selena y Los Dinos appeared live on Univision's Primer Impacto on March 31, 2004, to announce Selena ¡Vive!, an April 2005 benefit concert to commemorate the 10th anniversary of Selena's death.
+Suzette and Abraham collaborated on a lineup of artists to perform at the event, the first performance reunion of Los Dinos since Selena's death.
+She returned to the drums for the first time in a decade, joining A. B.'s Kumbia Kings performance that night.
+The broadcast was the most-watched Spanish-language program in U.S. television history.
+In March 2005, Suzette collaborated on the design of commemorative Selena cups sold at Circle K stores in partnership with Coca-Cola.